yast/yast.github.io/doc/security-tips.md

     - Overwriting the file content might not help on some file systems (see `man shred`)
     - A FS snapshot might be created before removing the file
-* Pass the data on the command line - this is *very insecure* as it can be displayed in the `ps` output so it could be read by anybody on the local machine.
+* Pass the data on the command line - this is *very insecure* as it can be displayed in the output of the `ps` command, so it could be read by anybody on the local machine.
   (Exception: This could be possibly used during the initial installation where only the installer is running and no other user is logged in.
-But make sure this is not used in installed system.)
+But make sure this is not used in the installed system.)

 ### Examples

 #### Ruby

 ```ruby
 # Real world example from yast2-bootloader when using external utility to get
 # salted hash of password.
 Utility asks twice for password, so we need to